mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

         -   The precise methods to determine whether an app belongs on the list is described in the [epic](https://mozilla-hub.atlassian.net/browse/VPN-4412).
     -   From Santiago (this is a reminder to review these later): https://github.com/citizenlab/test-lists/tree/master/lists, https://ooni.org/ for Android https://docs.google.com/spreadsheets/d/1j2REPQkcdPg5bNW5B3T-L8dnlNPPwAms1WlBiYvVwoc/edit#gid=0
 -   (5-8 points) Deep linking into app for notification to work ([VPN-5034](https://mozilla-hub.atlassian.net/browse/VPN-5034)): This may be even fewer points, based on the scope (in ticket).
--   (2-5 points) Create initial list of recommended app exclusions, from work done by Product.
+-   (2-5 points) Create initial list of recommended excluded apps, from work done by Product.

 ### Create daily task in app (12-16 points total)
 <img src="./images/0005-02.png" width="800" alt="New daily task" />

--   (3-5 points) Daily task at noon (local) to check for suggested apps that are installed on the device (after one week from first install) and not already excluded, halt task if don't have notification permissions or if the platform doesn't have app exclusions feature.
+-   (3-5 points) Daily task at noon (local) to check for suggested apps that are installed on the device (after one week from first install) and not already excluded, halt task if don't have notification permissions or if the platform doesn't have excluded apps feature.
     -   This will be run by the app for desktop, and in the daemon on Android. (iOS does not have split tunnel.)
         -   After running the job, we will create timer for noon the following day to run the job next.
 Additionally, we'll record the time for this job as a setting, and we'll check this timestamp on app/daemon launch - if the deadline has passed we'll immediately run the task.
         -   We're not concerned if the user's clock shifts.
 The vast majority of these daily checks will not result in any notification to the user (except in the rare case that the user consistently adds new apps daily that happen to be on the suggested list).
 The worst case scenario would be that a user gets two notifications in a 24 hour period.
 This isn't the planned user interaction, but given the low likelihood (neither clock changes nor the installation of new suggested apps is a common event) it's not worth building a system that considers this.